^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The introduction of insulin using an electronic device that provides round-the-clock subcutaneous delivery of a hormone with the necessary time period is a pump insulin therapy.
+Insulin administration using an electronic device that provides round-the-clock subcutaneous delivery of the hormone with the required time period is insulin pump therapy.
 This method allows you to control glycemia and reduces the risk of complications.

 Indications for the procedure